rgdonohue/web-mapping-short-course/module-01/lesson-01.md

 ![The Leaflet map templete loaded in the browser](lesson-images/leaflet-template.png)
 **Figure 01.** The Leaflet map templete loaded in the browser.

 How does the code contained within the *index.html* file work together to produce this map?
 Our web document is composed of 3 essential web technologies: HTML, CSS, and JavaScript.
+The web browser in turn creates a DOM or Document Object Module using this document.

 ### HTML (structure)

+The HTML structures and describes the content of our document.
+Some of its elements load additional files (such as CSS, JavaScript, or image files) into the document when the browser loads it.

 ```html
 <!DOCTYPE html>